 My daughter’s friend complains – Anshuaunty always puts healthy homemade stuff in her daughter’s dabba.
 Well, I take it as a compliment.

-Eat what you love.
-More often than not, in a weight loss journey, we end up eating, soups, salads, oats – I just cannot stand these on daily basis.
+More often than not, in a weight loss journey, we end up eating, soups, salads, oats – I just cannot stand these on a daily basis.
 I joined the diet recommendation app called Bon Happetee that says I don’t have to eat it if I don’t like it – it lets you eat everything as per your preference and taste buds.
 So, you see I eat everything, but in moderation.

 My workout routine that has helped me